 “As air flows throughout the atmosphere atmospheric waves are often generated describing the dynamic behaviour of a fluid.
 Accordingly, those patterns are quite similar to ripples in a pond or eddies in a river.
 But furthermore, if the flow is laminar (like straight hair) or turbulent (curly hair), it can also give us indirect information about the thermal conditions (stability, etc) and homogeneity in the composition (water vapour… ) of the air.
 And changes in those visual patterns usually help to locate “factors” generating weather events (e.g. weather fronts, cyclonic circulation and adiabatic processes).
 Those can be when two or more different (thermally or water content dry/humid) masses of air get in contact or even when orographic features interfere with tropospheric circulation inducing changes in those air masses due to e.g. changes in pressure and thermal gradients in altitude.

 Some of those waves are visible thanks to the condensation of water but most often those waves are invisible.
-However, similarly as with experiments in a wind tunnel aimed to observe aerodynamic behaviours, here the smoke from fires allows us to see patterns in atmospheric circulation which we might not see otherwise…”
+However, similarly as with experiments in a wind tunnel aimed to observe aerodynamic behaviours (image on top was taken from my PhD 2007), here the smoke from fires allows us to see patterns in atmospheric circulation which we might not see otherwise…”

 “… The 10th of July, the same day that the previous satellite images caught the smoke from Canadian wildfires in atmospheric circulation, I was looking at the state of the overheated atmosphere in Southern Europe.
 Among other resources I was looking at the real time images being broadcast by the International Space Station (there is a link and video streaming on the right side of this blog).
 During its fly over the North Atlantic (from west to east) the ISS had operational the camera facing backwards.
 The next image shows the state of the atmosphere over the North west Atlantic where we can see the grey trail of smoke getting spread in a wide whirlpool at stratospheric circulation. (link Here)”